ils94/LNPay-Backend/README.md

 - **Currency to BTC Conversion**: Convert amounts in supported currencies to BTC using the CoinGecko API.
 - **Invoice Management**: Store and manage invoice data in an SQLite database.
 - **Payment Verification**: Verify the status of Lightning invoices (paid or unpaid).
-- **Automated Status Updates**: Use worker scripts to update invoice statuses and delivery status.
 - **QR Code Generation**: Generate QR codes for Lightning invoices for easy payment.
 - **Automatic Refunds**: Refund expired invoices automatically.
 - **Webhook Integration**: Handle payment notifications via webhooks.